 * * *

 So how are you getting on with naming your characters?
-If you have any advice on how you choose great names (maybe some exercises or prompts that help get you there), I’d love to hear about it in the comments section below!
+If you have any advice on how you choose great names (maybe some exercises or prompts), I’d love to hear about it in the comments section below!

 Until next time,